jianglab/procart/README.md

 * The undulation of the chains perpendicular to the XY plane can be displayed in the Z-plot
 * Mouse hovering over the residues will display the coordinates and the amino acid identity in the tooltips
 * The plots can be shared/reproduced via a URL displayed in the browser address bar or a QR code displayed below the plots

+## Citation
+There is no separate publication dedicated to the ProCart Web app.
+If you have found ProCart useful, please cite the following manuscript for which ProCart was initially developed to present the TMEM106B atomic models:

+Hoq, M. R., Bharath, S. R., Hallinan, G. I., Fernandez, A., Vago, F. S., Ozcan, K. A., Li, D., Garringer, H. J., Vidal, R., Ghetti, B., & Jiang, W. (2023).
+Cross-β helical filaments of Tau and TMEM106B in gray and white matter of multiple system tauopathy with presenile dementia.
+Acta Neuropathologica.
+145(5):707-710. https://doi.org/10.1007/s00401-023-02563-3